SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Application of SPLICE

 It is already noted above that the expected distribution of incurred loss estimates across development periods is the same for all occurrence periods before the inclusion of inflation, and this will remain the case when base inflation and calendar period SI are added at a constant (though possibly different) rates.

-The above demonstrates that \texttt{SPLICE} allows the user to construct very simple or very complex data sets, and a large array of intermediate cases.
-Full control of that level of complexity (and knowledge of its origin), allows modellers to test or illustrate specific strengths or weaknesses of their contending model, as discussed in Section \ref{sec:intro}.
+The above demonstrates that \texttt{SPLICE} allows the user to construct very simple or very complex data sets.
+Naturally, a large array of intermediate cases sit in between.
+Full control of that level of complexity (and knowledge of its origin), allows modelers to test or illustrate specific strengths or weaknesses of their contending model, as discussed in Section \ref{sec:intro}.
 This idea is used, for instance, in \citet*{McTaMi18} and \citet*[with \texttt{SynthETIC}]{AMAvTaWo21}.